zbrateam/Zebra/README.md

 ## Installation
 #### From an APT Repo
-Zebra is available from Zebra's APT repo for iOS located [here](https://getzbra.com/repo).
+Zebra is available from Zebra's APT repo for iOS located at [https://getzbra.com/repo](https://getzbra.com/repo).

 This source can be added to any package manager on your iPhone or iPad, and it is included by default with Zebra to provide future updates.

-Zebra also has a beta repository that contains builds for beta testers to try out new features and report potential problems you can add Zebra's beta APT repo for iOS located [here](https://getzbra.com/beta).
+Zebra also has a beta repository that contains builds for beta testers to try out new features and report potential problems you can add Zebra's beta APT repo for iOS located at [https://getzbra.com/beta](https://getzbra.com/beta).

 #### Pre-compiled debs
 Pre-compiled debs are available via [GitHub releases](https://github.com/wstyres/Zebra/releases) if that is your fancy.